I am not a Doctor, and have no qualification to comment on Men’s Mental Health, apart from being a bloke who has struggled.

 I am not an expert.
 In pretty much anything, tbph.

-I am a bloke who might sell you an immersion heater, who was a 100% committed family man for 18 years, who lost that reason for living due to lockdowns and divorce, and have struggled to keep the wheels on the wagon for the past few months.
+I am a chap who might sell you an immersion heater, who was a 100% committed family man for 18 years, who lost that reason for living due to lockdowns and divorce, and have struggled to keep the wheels on the wagon for the past few months.

 I had been admitting to close friends for a good 18 months previously that I was struggling with my mental health.